 High season in Bali is during Easter, Christmas, New Years, and the months of July and August.
 Prices will be at their highest during these times because there will be loads of tourists.
 I visited Bali the week before Christmas and still found reasonable prices everywhere I went.
 Bali has great weather year-round but May, June, and July are generally considered the best time to visit.
 The dry season in Bali runs from May to October.

 When I made my way back to Seminyak I stayed in Capsule Hotel New Seminyak.
 I paid about $10 for a dorm bed and absolutely loved it.
 The rooms were clean and comfortable.
 There was a hangout room with beanbag chairs and DVDs to watch.
-The kitchen was stocked and there was a bar area downstairs to hang out in.
-I met a ton of people here and had a great time.
+The kitchen was stocked and there was a bar area downstairs to hang out in and it looks like they put in a pool since I stayed.
 The beach and all the main clubs and restaurants are within walking distance.

 The cheapest mode of transportation in Bali is the motorbike taxi.
 This is exactly what it sounds like — sitting on the back of a local’s motorbike.
 This isn’t the safest mode of transportation but it gets you from point A to point B relatively cheaply.

 Taxis are common throughout Bali but are much more expensive than in other Southeast Asian countries.
-To make sure you’re getting a fair price, be sure you use the regulated Blue Bird Taxis.
-There are a lot of imitators so have your hotel or hostel book a taxi for you before you head out.
+To make sure you’re getting a fair price, be sure you use the company Blue Bird Taxis.
+There are a lot of immitators so have your hotel or hostel book a taxi for you before you head out.

 There are tourist buses in Bali but they are very limited.
 I took a Perama bus from Kuta to Ubud for about $5 USD one way.

 Okay I know this post is all about Bali on a budget but food is the one area where I would splurge.
-Bali, especially Ubud, has no shortage of incredible fresh food.
-I ate almost completely raw vegan the whole time I was there and my body loved it.
+Bali, especially Ubud, has no shortage of incredible, fresh food.
+Like “oh my God I can’t believe this isn’t bad for me” good.
 I’ll focus on Ubud because that’s where I had the best meals.
 In other areas of Bali I ate mostly at local warungs.
 I saved a few rupiah but the food was pretty bland and not worth writing about.

 My favorite restaurants in Ubud were Alchemy, Sari Organik, and Umah Pizza which is right next to Puji Bungalows.